hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 Much of the project was completed using very close collaboration, particularly using screen sharing.
 The benefits of working together became apparent very quickly: two pairs of eyes catch bugs more quickly, and one person may remember a small but crucial tidbit of information from a past lecture where the other does not.
 Equally, the challenges of working as a pair rather than solo also became apparent very quickly: Git & GitHub become significantly more complicated to use compared to lone working, code conflicts are many and frequently encountered, and time management becomes more important.

-Ultimately, this project was really enjoyable, and the feeling of collaboratively producing something you are a proud of made me feel excited for my future working in software development.
+Ultimately, this project was really enjoyable, and the feeling of collaboratively producing something you are proud of made me feel excited for my future working in software development.
 I learned a lot both technically and in terms of how best to work as a team, and came away from the project more confident in my skills and knowledge.

 Some key learnings from this project were as follows:

 - Git discipline is key: as soon as this slips, things start to go wrong quickly.
 A methodical, structured approach combined with clear and consistent communication was cruicial for smooth merges and seamless pull requests.
 Further to this, merge issues are not a disaster: they are part and parcel of collarborative coding; don't panic and don't rush resolving conflicts!
 - Debugging as a pair is a great way of resolving issues quickly when you have run out of ideas working solo.
 Fresh eyes and a new perspective are often the key to unlocking a problem straight away!
 - It's fine to change your project idea (if you do it early enough).
-- EJS is still just JavaScript (albeit with some differences and limitations): at first I struggled to translate my understanding of JS into using EJS, but once I got over the few differences it just 'clicked'!
-Also, Express-EJS-layouts template-based views are a quick, powerful and efficient way of building and managing a web app.
+- Even if it is initally unfamiliar, EJS is 'still just JavaScript' (albeit with some differences and limitations): at first I struggled to translate my understanding of JS into using EJS, but once I got over the few differences it just 'clicked'.
+This was a great feeling!
+Also, Express-EJS-layouts template-based views are a quick, powerful and efficient way of building and managing a web app - I really enjoyed using these.
 - Finding the 'right' communication is key: for us, this was about striking a balance between consistent and frequent communication in order to collaborate effectively, without needlessly breaking each others' concentration when working.
 Slack messages were great for non-urgent comms, whereas zoom was great for more immediate communication was required.
 Our [Trello board](https://trello.com/b/0mU24NKC/project-2-express-album) below was key to keeping track of who was doing what:
+- Bugs are part and parcel of coding and shouldn't be a source of panic.
+Crucially, chasing bugs should never lead to the loss of work and code.
+Calm decisions are good decisions, rushed and impulsive decisions are typically **not** good decisions.

 ![Trello Board screenshot](public/readme/Trello.png)